johnfedoruk/bangular/aio/content/guide/browser-support.md

 ## Polyfills

-Angular is built on the latest standards of the web platform.
+Bangular is built on the latest standards of the web platform.
 Targeting such a wide range of browsers is challenging because they do not support all features of modern browsers.

 You compensate by loading polyfill scripts ("polyfills") for the browsers that you must support.